nextpyp/cet_pick/docs/refine.md

 ...
 ```

-In the second case, the text file should have the following format:
+In the second case, the `*.txt` file should have the following format:

 ```
 image_name	x_coord	y_coord	z_coord